inbzar/docs/apps/docs/content/user-guide/discounts/index.md

 ---
 sidebar_position: 1
-description: 'Medusa Admin allows merchants to manage discounts.
+description: 'InBzar Admin allows merchants to manage discounts.
 Merchants can create discounts and manage their conditions.'
 ---

 # Discounts Overview